Vermont Data Broker Registry 2026: How to Opt Out + H 211 Update

 What Is Vermont H 211?

-Key Provisions of H 211
+Key Provisions of the Enrolled H 211

 Enhanced Registration Requirements